LishuZh/LishuZ.github.io/_pages/research.md

 ### International Trade in Brown Shares and Economic Development
 with Harald Benink, Harry Huizinga, and Louis Raes.
 [CEPR](https://cepr.org/publications/dp18856) [VoxEU](https://cepr.org/voxeu/columns/international-trade-brown-shares-and-economic-development)

-Using global share ownership data from 2002 to 2021, we find that investors’ aggregate carbon sensitivity, i.e. their tendency to divest from more polluting firms, increases with per capita GDP.
-Especially investment managers, who invest on behalf of their clients, and investors with longer investment horizons contribute to the portfolio greening effect of economic development.
-We find that this effect is weaker for smaller firms and for firms that are included in the MSCI World Index.
-By acting as backstop owners of brown equities, investors in poorer countries could limit the impact of divestment of such equities in richer countries.
+Using global share ownership data from 2002 to 2021, we provide evidence that a country’s ownership share of carbon-intensive firms declines with its GDP per capita.
+This effect is primarily driven by investment managers that invest on behalf of others and long-term investors, and it is stronger for larger firms and firms in brown industries.
+Higher ownership by poorer countries is associated with higher emissions and ESG-related incident frequency.
+Hence, the ownership transfer of brown firms from high-income to low-income countries can impede these firms’ greening and more generally worsen their ESG performance.

 <br/>